 Step 1: Lower Feed Dogs

-With the garment on the sewing plate, place the button under the button foot so that the needle is aligned between the two holes being sewn, ensuring it is properly lined up with its designated spot on the garment.
+With the garment on the sewing plate, place the button in the right place under the button foot so that the needle is aligned between the two holes being sewn, ensuring it is properly lined up with its designated spot on the garment.
 Lower the presser foot so that it is securely holding the button in place.

 Using a zig-zag stitch, adjust the width so that the needle will perfectly line up with each hole as it moves left and right.
 Before sewing anything, slowly move the hand wheel to double check the needle and holes on the button are properly lined up with each other.
 It may take a little trial and error to get the stitch width to its perfect setting.